quantsingularity/QuantumBallot/documentation/developer_guide/README.md

 ### Understanding the Blockchain Implementation

-The Chainocracy blockchain is a custom implementation designed specifically for voting.
+The QuantumBallot blockchain is a custom implementation designed specifically for voting.
 Key components include:

 - **Block**: Contains metadata and a list of transactions (votes)
 - **Transaction**: Represents a vote from a voter to a candidate